webamboos/guidebook/content/backend/nodejs.md

 ### The Event Loop

-NodeJS is single-threaded by design.
+Node.js is single-threaded by design.
 What that means is your code runs on only a single CPU thread, and each instruction is handled one after the other.
 "But wait", you might say, "then why isn't the code above executing as our intuition would say?".
 Padawan, that's where the [Event Loop](https://nodejs.org/en/learn/asynchronous-work/event-loop-timers-and-nexttick) comes in.

-NodeJS is fast because it can offload I/O operations the operating system (specifically through [libuv](https://libuv.org/)).
-By doing so, NodeJS can spend time computing other things, such as receiving requests, computing some mathematics or parsing data.
+Node.js is fast because it can offload I/O operations the operating system (specifically through [libuv](https://libuv.org/)).
+By doing so, Node.js can spend time computing other things, such as receiving requests, computing some mathematics or parsing data.

 > [!tip] What are I/O operations?
 >
 > I/O stands for Input/Output.
 A lot of the operations you do on a day-to-day basis that can take time involve requests to other services or reading or writing files.
 These tasks can be handled by the operating system, which is much more efficient in utilizing your CPU's threads.
-Other programming languages, such as Java, let you manage threads and concurrency, while NodeJS leaves it to the operating system (that doesn't mean you can't spawn new threads in Node).
+Other programming languages, such as Java, let you manage threads and concurrency, while Node.js leaves it to the operating system (that doesn't mean you can't spawn new threads in Node).
 There are advantages and disadvantages to both approaches.

 This "off-loading" process is done through an Event Loop.
-You should watch the following video to understand it better, but long-story-short, any **asynchronous** tasks (e.g. reading files) are queued up, and while these tasks are waiting to be completed, NodeJS can do other tasks.
-Once a file is read, NodeJS gets a notification about the status, and lets your code run again normally.
+You should watch the following video to understand it better, but long-story-short, any **asynchronous** tasks (e.g. reading files) are queued up, and while these tasks are waiting to be completed, Node.js can do other tasks.
+Once a file is read, Node.js gets a notification about the status, and lets your code run again normally.

 !(Video about The Event Loop)[https://www.youtube.com/watch?v=cCOL7MC4Pl0]